 Thinking about packing up and moving south to Texas?
 You’re not alone.
 The Lone Star state is home to 28.7 million people and that number is exponentially growing as more ethnically diverse young professionals flock to Texas.
 Be it a major city like San Antonio or Austin, or if a ranch is calling your name, living in Texas has something for everyone.
 With a deregulated electricity market, a booming job and business market, and several top universities, there are plenty of great things about finding a new home in Texas.
-Read below for a moving to Texas checklist that you can reference before and after you relocate to the Lone Star state.
+From setting up utilities to getting a driver’s license, read below for a moving to Texas checklist that you can reference before and after you relocate to the Lone Star state.

 The Lone Star state is an increasingly popular place for people who are relocating for professional or personal reasons.
 With its low cost of living, booming job market, and diversity in geography, culture, and lifestyle, it’s easy to see why people want to call Texas their new home.
 To help you prepare for your move, both before you leave your current home and after you arrive in Texas, we are sharing our moving to Texas checklist to make sure things go smoothly.